-This course applies the LAW 804 Evidence and LAW 801B Constitutional Law II to practical problems.
-This course is open only to students in the Honors Lawyering Program (HLP).
+This course applies the of Evidence and Constitutional Law to practical problems.
+This course is open only to students in the Honors

+Lawyering Program (HLP).
 This course counts toward completion of the Experiential Learning Requirement.
+Corequisite(s): LAW 804 Evidence.